webOS-ports/nodejs-module-webos-sysbus/README.md

 # Copyright and License Information

-Unless otherwise specified, all content, including all source code files and documentation files in this repository are:

-Copyright (c) 2010-2013 LG Electronics, Inc.
+Copyright (c) 2010-2018 LG Electronics, Inc.

-Unless otherwise specified or set forth in the NOTICE file, all content, including all source code files and documentation files in this repository are:
 Licensed under the Apache License, Version 2.0 (the "License");
-you may not use this content except in compliance with the License.
+you may not use this file except in compliance with the License.
 You may obtain a copy of the License at

 http://www.apache.org/licenses/LICENSE-2.0